grimlucis/rpg-hack/01-character-creation/03-classes.md

 "doses" fit in a single inventory slot.
 You cannot do this while raging, but you can immediately enter a rage after eating the ration.
 If you have any Lethal Damage, you instead heal to 0 HP.
-If an ally waves the ration under you nose, you can Save vs Constitution to wake up.
+If an ally waves the ration under you nose, you can make a STR check to wake up.
 You may play a theme tune (or a leitmotif, if you're classy).

 **Feat of Strength:** Once per day as a free action, you have 22 Strength for 1 round.
 Can also be used in combat (your Strength Bonus is 4).